-If you turn your Kona 2 in a series of tightening 360's it will enter a spiral dive.
+If you turn your Kona in a series of tightening 360's it will enter a spiral dive.
 This will result in rapid height loss.
-Only ever perform spiral dives with the trimmers to the slow position, spirals with the trimmers released increases the chances of neutrality.

 To initiate a spiral dive, look and lean in to the direction you want to turn and then smoothly apply the inside brake.
-The Kona 2 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
+The Kona will first turn almost 360 degrees before it drops into the spiral (depending on the input).
 Once in the spiral you should apply a little outside brake to keep the outer wing tip pressured and inflated.

-Safe descent rates are possible but high speeds and high G-forces can build quickly leading to disorientation and possible loss of consciousness.
+Safe descent rates are possible but high speeds and high G-forces can build quickly leading to disorientation.
+Excessive G forces can lead to loss of consciousness.
 High descent rates, especially when combined with high wing loadings and high hangpoint power units increases the likelihood of the wing remaining neutral or possibly unstable in spiral.
-Never perform deep engaged spirals when flying with trikes, high hang point power units or when flying above the maximum EN weight.

 To exit the spiral dive, weight shift away from the direction of rotation and smoothly release the inside brake.
-As the Kona 2 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+As the Kona decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.